jwilger/jwilger.github.io/_posts/2019-07-14-td3-initial-review.md

 excerpt: >
   <img src="/images/2019/rodeo-td3-gravel.jpg">

-  The Trail Donkey 3.0 from Rodeo Labs is a bike that seems to be begging you to take it outside of its comfort zone.
-It may not be _great_ at everything, but it is willing to try just about anything _once_.
+  The Trail Donkey 3.0 from Rodeo Labs is a very capable adventure bike that seems to be begging you to take it outside of its comfort zone.
+It may not be great at *everything*, but it is willing to try just about *anything* once.

 ---